arhankundu99/profanity-filter/README.md

             "t": ("t", "7")
         }
 ```
-This map maps characters with set of similar looking words.
+This map maps characters with set of similar looking characters.
 Using this map and DFS, we can generate modified spelling words of the words present in the `profane_wordlist.txt` and add them into a set.
 So if the word is present in the set, then it is profane otherwise not.